jacksato/up211_group10/Group10ProjectUpdate.md

 The top three zip codes in which eviction filings were received were 90028 Hollywood with 5156 notices, 90036 Fairfax with 3840 notices, and 91367 Woodland Hills with 2954 notices.
 The zip codes with least eviction numbers submitted include zip code 91214 La Crescenta, 90302 Inglewood, with a count of 1 each, 91504 Burbank, 90717 Lomita with a count of 2 each, 90073 Los Angeles count of 3, 90402 Santa Monica, 90067 Century City with a count of 5 each (lacity, 2024).

-Part 2: Comparing LA County
+### Part 2: Comparing LA County

 1. One county with low eviction rates (Jack)

 2. One county with high eviction rates (Roberto)

-Variables to compare:
+#### Variables to compare:

--Rent as a percentage of income
+- Rent as a percentage of income

--Employment status
+- Employment status

--Household size
+- Household size

--Median income
+- Median income

--Education Level
+- Education Level

--Race
+- Race

-Status update
+## Status update

-Report on the general mood of the team, and provide details as to what is working, and what is not.

--Mood is overwhelmed
+- Mood is overwhelmed

--Consistent communication, weekly meetings are working
+- Consistent communication, weekly meetings are working

-Data update
+## Data update

-Provide a short narrative on where you are with the data sources you will incorporate in your project.
-Provide links as necessary.

 The goal is to merge data from different data sources that is applicable to the project.
 We are still working on merging the data and variables that are crucial to analyzing our case study of Los Angeles county.
 We have decided to include data focusing on micro scale level so we can compare variables across neighborhoods.
 Also, we are working on data wrangling and geo-coding to ensure we are working with clean/complete datasets.

 Evictions- <https://evictions.lacontroller.app/>